Centre for Contemporary Arts

-The Centre for Contemporary Arts (CCA) is an arts centre in Glasgow, Scotland.
-It is substantially subsidised by Creative Scotland and operates from the former Third Eye Centre in a building purchased in the 1970s by the Scottish Arts Council.
-Its programme includes contemporary art exhibitions, cinema, live music, book launches, festivals, spoken word and performance.
-The CCA also commissions new work from artists.
+The Centre for Contemporary Arts (CCA) was an arts centre in Glasgow, Scotland.
+It was substantially subsidised by Creative Scotland and operated from the former Third Eye Centre in a building purchased in the 1970s by the Scottish Arts Council.

+In February 2026, the CCA closed and fell into liquidation.

 History

 Third Eye Centre

 The CCA's predecessor was the Third Eye Centre in 1974, founded by the Scottish Arts Council as a multi-media arts centre by Tom McGrath.
 Performers at the Third Eye Centre included Allen Ginsberg, Whoopi Goldberg, John Byrne, Billy Connolly, Edwin Morgan, Kathy Acker, and Alan Davie.
 The Third Eye Centre included jazz and experimental music in its arts programming of the 1970s and 1980s, seeing performances from Derek Bailey, Julius Eastman, Brotherhood of Breath and Keith Tippett.
 The Guardian newspaper described the Third Eye Centre as "a shrine to the avant garde."

 In the 1980s, the Third Eye Centre played an important role in the rise of the new Glasgow painters Steven Campbell, Ken Currie and Peter Howson.
 It also hosted shows by Susan Hiller, Sam Ainsley, Damien Hirst and Sophie Calle.
 The Third Eye Centre was also the home of the National Review of Live Art.
 A number of music albums were recorded there including Ivor Cutler's Life in a Scotch Sitting Room Vol II in 1978, and the centre also hosted the launch event for Alasdair Gray's Lanark in 1981.